-emergency, to include dose assessments, results of monitoring and inventory of radioactive waste managed, in order to allow for their review and evaluation.
-These records shall also provide for the identification of those persons requiring longer term medical actions, as necessary, and shall provide for the long term management of radioactive waste.

-6.38.
-The operating organization and response organizations shall make arrangements to review and evaluate responses in actual events and in exercises, in order to record the areas in which improvements are necessary and to ensure that the necessary improvements are made (see Req.
-19).

-8 6.39.
-Relevant international organizations shall review and update their applicable standards and 9 guidelines and their relevant arrangements in emergency preparedness and response on the basis of 10 research and lessons from the response to actual emergencies and in emergency exercises.
+- 1 emergency, to include dose assessments, results of monitoring and inventory of radioactive waste - 2 managed, in order to allow for their review and evaluation.
+These records shall also provide for the - 3 identification of those persons requiring longer term medical actions, as necessary, and shall provide - 4 for the long term management of radioactive waste. - 5 6.38.
+The operating organization and response organizations shall make arrangements to review and - 6 evaluate responses in actual events and in exercises, in order to record the areas in which - 7 improvements are necessary and to ensure that the necessary improvements are made (see Req.
+19). - 8 6.39.
+Relevant international organizations shall review and update their applicable standards and - 9 guidelines and their relevant arrangements in emergency preparedness and response on the basis of - 10 research and lessons from the response to actual emergencies and in emergency exercises.

-Appendix I
+1 Appendix I

-GUIDANCE VALUES FOR RESTRICTING EXPOSURE OF EMERGENCY WORKERS 2
+GUIDANCE VALUES FOR RESTRICTING EXPOSURE OF EMERGENCY WORKERS

-3 I.1.
-This Appendix provides guidance values as a basis for operational guidance for restricting the 4 exposure of emergency workers.

-I.2.
-Table I.1 provides guidance values for restricting exposure of emergency workers in an emergency 5 against external exposure to weakly penetrating radiation and against exposure due to intakes or skin 8

-- response in terms of personal dose equivalent $H{\rm p}(10)$ from external exposure to strongly penetrating 6 - 7 radiation The values for $H_0(10)$ in Table I.1 assume that every effort has been made for protection an organ or tissue via all exposure pathways (i.e. both dose from external exposure and committed 11 12 dose from intakes) need to be estimated as early as possible.
-Table II.1 provides guidance for the
+- 3 I.1.
+This Appendix provides guidance values as a basis for operational guidance for restricting the - 4 exposure of emergency workers. - 5 I.2.
+Table I.1 provides guidance values for restricting exposure of emergency workers in an emergency - 6 response in terms of personal dose equivalent $H_p(10)$ from external exposure to strongly penetrating - 7 radiation The values for $H_p(10)$ in Table I.1 assume that every effort has been made for protection - 8 against external exposure to weakly penetrating radiation and against exposure due to intakes or skin - 9 contamination (see para.
+5.50), - 10 I.3.
+The total effective dose and the relative biological effectiveness (RBE) weighted absorbed dose to - an organ or tissue via all exposure pathways (i.e. both dose from external exposure and committed - dose from intakes) need to be estimated as early as possible.
+Table II.1 provides guidance for the - 13 effective dose and the RBE weighted absorbed dose to an organ or tissue for consideration in - 14 restricting further exposure in response to a nuclear or radiological emergency once these doses have - been estimated. - 16 I.4.
+Possible severe deterministic effects to a fetus can occur at an equivalent dose to the fetus (e.g. - from external exposure) of greater than 100 mSv.
+Consequently, female workers who are aware that - they are pregnant or who might be pregnant need to be (1) informed of this risk and (2) excluded from - 19 taking actions in response to a nuclear or radiological emergency that might result in an equivalent - dose to the fetus exceeding 50 mSv for the full period of in utero development of the embryo and - 21 fetus.

-9 contamination (see para.
-5.51),

-10 I.3.
-The total effective dose and the relative biological effectiveness (RBE) weighted absorbed dose to restricting further exposure in response to a nuclear or radiological emergency once these doses have 14 15 been estimated.

-13 effective dose and the RBE weighted absorbed dose to an organ or tissue for consideration in they are pregnant or who might be pregnant need to be (1) informed of this risk and (2) excluded from 18 taking actions in response to a nuclear or radiological emergency that might result in an equivalent 19

-- 16 I.4.
-Possible severe deterministic effects to a fetus can occur at an equivalent dose to the fetus (e.g. - from external exposure) of greater than 100 mSy, Consequently, female workers who are aware that 17

-- 20 dose to the fetus exceeding 50 mSv for the full period of in utero development of the embryo and

-- 21 fetus.

-- 22

-Moved down [5]: In almost any emergency, at most only the dose from external exposure to strongly penetrating radiation can be measured or estimated continuously.
-In view of this and on the assumption that every effort has been made for protection against external exposure to weakly penetrating radiation and against exposure due to intakes or skin contamination (see para.
-5.51),

-Deleted:

-Deleted: In almost any emergency, at most only the dose from external exposure to strongly penetrating radiation can be measured or estimated continuously.
-In view of this and on the

-Formatted: Font: Italic

-Deleted: ption

-Deleted: , which

-Deleted: , were not considered in the guidance levels

-1 TABLE I.1.
+TABLE I.1.
 GUIDANCE VALUES FOR RESTRICTING EXPOSURE OF EMERGENCY